What is an export license?

 • Identity and address proof

 How to apply for an export license?

 Here’s the step-by-step process to apply for an export license from DGFT2:

-• On the DGFT website, go to the Online ECOM Application section under services.
+• Open the DGFT website and go to the Online ECOM Application section under services.

 • Select ‘Restricted Item Import License or Restricted Export Item’.